Zainab-Abdul-Rehman/Sales-Analysis-PowerBI/README.md

 git clone https://github.com/Zainab-Abdul-Rehman/Sales-Analysis-PowerBI.git

-3. Open Sales_Insights.pbix in Power BI Desktop and explore the data using filters for insights into sales trends.
+3. Open sales-insights-dashboard.pbix in Power BI Desktop and explore the data using filters for insights into sales trends.

 # **Project Screenshots**